 Carpenter Ants Society and Lifecycle

-As the weather warms in early Spring, carpenter ant mating season begins.
+As the weather warms in early Spring, carpenter ant swarms and mating season begins.
 Winged males and females leave the nest.

 Unique to these types of ants, they mate in flight, the male dies, and the female loses her wings.
 She searches for decaying wood in which to lay her eggs.